-When to immunise nen to immunise Diseases vaccine protects against 2 months old Diphtheria, tetanus, pertussis (whooping cough), polio, Hib and hepatitis B (6 in 1) One injection Rotavirus Orally Meningococcal B infection One injection 3 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Pneumococcal infection One injection Rotavirus Orally 4 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Meningococcal B infection One injection Just after the first birthday Measles, mumps and rubella One injection Pneumococcal infection One injection Hib and meningococcal C infection One injection Meningococcal B infection One injection Every year from 2 years old up to and including Y12 Influenza Nasal spray or injection 3 years and 4 Diphtheria, tetanus, pertussis and polio One injection months old Measles, mumps and rubella One injection Girls and boys 12 to 13 years old 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One injection scriinet
+When to immunise immunise Diseases vaccine protects against 2 months old Diphtheria, tetanus, pertussis (whooping cough), polio, Hib and hepatitis B (6 in 1) One injection Rotavirus Orally Meningococcal B infection One injection 3 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Pneumococcal infection One injection Rotavirus Orally 4 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Meningococcal B infection One injection Just after the first birthday Measles, mumps and rubella One injection Pneumococcal infection One injection Hib and meningococcal C infection One injection Meningococcal B infection One injection Every year from 2 years old up to and including Y12 Influenza Nasal spray or injection 3 years and 4 months old Diphtheria, tetanus, pertussis and polio One injection Measles, mumps and rubella One injection Girls and boys 12 to 13 years old Conditions caused by human papillomavirus including cervical cancer (in girls) and cancers of the mouth, threat, anus and genitals (in boys and girls) and genital warts.
+Two injections a least six months apart 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One inject

-This is the Immunisation Schedule as of September 2022.
-Children who present with certain risk factors may require additional immunis Always consult the most updated version of the "Green Book" for the latest immunisation schedule on www.govuk/government/collect
+This is the immunisation Schedule as of September 2022.
+Children who present with certain risk factors may require additional immunisations.
+Always consult the most updated version of the "Green Book" for the literat immunisation schedule on www.govu.klgovernment/collections/ immunisation-against-irrefictious-disease-the-green-bookther-green-book

-Original material was produced by the Health Protection Agency and this version adapted by the Public Health Agency, 12-22 Linerhall Street, Bellast, BT2 88S.
-Rel 0300 555 0114.
+Original material was produced by the Health Protection Agency and this version adapted by the Public Health Agency, 12-22 Linenhall Street, Beltisst, BT2 8BS, Tel: 0300 5550 114.